nasrin-h/stock_prices_dashboard/README.md

 7. Which stocks should investors be wary of this month?
 8. What is the highest price that each brands stock has reached this month?
 9. What are the top 10 highest trading companies this month?
-10. What is the 50 Day SMA for Google's Stock in 2023?
+10. What is the 50 day simple moving average for Google's stock in 2023?

 ### Key Insights